francesco-di-maggio/modulo-plus/README.md

 ## Externals

-Some modules requires external libraries that need to be installed in the Max ```Packages``` folder:
+Some modules requires external libraries that need to be installed and placed in the Max search path:

 * [CNMAT-Externs](https://github.com/CNMAT/CNMAT-Externs)
 * [Fluid Corpus Manipulation](https://www.flucoma.org/download)